maulanakevinp/project_ppl/readme.md

 ## Features

-In this project, we have an Outlet Management (CRUD) with localtion/coordinate point that shown in map.
-We also have coordinate entry with direct map pointing on Outlet Create and Edit form.
+In this project, we have Forest Management (CRUD) with the location / coordinates shown on the map.
+We also have coordinated entries with direct maps pointing to the Forest Create and Edit forms.

 ## Installation Steps